-Here is a list of collaboration tools that will make your team collaboration effective:
+Here’s a short list of some great tools able to make your team collaboration effective.

-Chanty is a simple business messenger for seamless communication and collaboration powered by AI.
+Chanty is a simple team chat for seamless communication and collaboration powered by AI.
 We help small teams to become more productive by featuring instant messages with an unlimited searchable history, robust file sharing and uniting notifications from multiple services in a single place.

 On a mission to humanize business processes Chanty goes even further.
 The AI algorithm predicts responses saving you time spent on typing.
 Workflows bring structure to conversations allowing team members to coordinate important tasks in a more efficient way.
 Audio and video calls, voice transcripts and integrations with popular services transform Chanty into a powerful business tool.